eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

     npx tailwindcss init -p
 ```

-22. At which point, the following Tailwind CSS configuration file was now be available in the root of the project folder:
+22. At this point, the following Tailwind CSS configuration file was now available in the root of the project folder:
 ```
     nextjs-tailwindcss/tailwind.config.js
 ```